 Those ducks who frustrate my schemes in the lake

 I've already covered this story here, but I'm repeating it because I love ducks.

 I was kayaking across the waves and noticed that I shared the water with ducks.
 Being a generous soul I thought to offer the quackers a lift back to shore; it was a scorching day and surely they were exhausted from all the paddling, just as I was.

 However when I approached a duck she simply paddled all the more intensely.
 So I accelerated, and the duck simply led me in circles.
 This happened at least thrice.
 The ducks never took to flight, not even once.
 Each of them knew that I would give up first and they were right.
 Despite me being within an arm's reach of more than one duck, they never flinched and just kept leading me in circles.

 In conclusion, ducks aren't daunted.
-And your help is never wanted.

 Many years ago, I walked past the back alley of a chip shop.
 I heard much fluttering and chattering, there was a flurry of starlings at one of the dumpsters.
 For this dumpster was so overrun with rubbish bags its lid hadn't closed; through this exposed hatch they were taking it in waves to swoop inside.
 The murmuration was very well organised and no bird was left without a meal.
 Fish, chips, chicken, cheese, all the chip shop ingredients were lying in this banquet.
 No bin liner too thick to come between starling and supper.

 This particular chippy can now announce to the world that its food is fully starling-endorsed.
 If it's good enough for such a noble bird even in the bin, imagine how good it is for you fresh!